 For all the benefits associated with paying down your mortgage, there are also some drawbacks.
 You might be surprised to learn there are advantages to maintaining a mortgage, instead of paying it off outright.

-•Lack of liquidity: It’s always good to have accessible cash on-hand.
+It’s always good to have accessible cash-on-hand.
 If you sink your liquidity into paying down an existing mortgage, you may not be able to afford necessary repairs if something were to happen to that property.
 Similarly, if your assets are tied up in hard investments, you won’t be able to take advantage of new investment opportunities.

-•Mortgages don’t affect value: Maintaining a mortgage on your home in no way adversely impacts its value.
-This means you can still count on your investment asset to continue appreciation in value, whether or not you’re carrying debt on it.
+Maintaining a mortgage on your home in no way adversely impacts its value.
+This means you can still count on your investment asset to continue appreciating, whether or not you’re carrying debt on it.
 When it comes time to sell off your property, nobody will care if you still owe on the mortgage.

-•Inflation reduces savings: When you pay down your investment property on a fixed rate, you’re paying down the same amount each month for the duration of the life of the loan.
-This means as the currency inflates—which it almost certainly will over the course of 30 years—your monthly payments will begin to feel smaller and smaller, and your interest fees will seem insignificant, in light of the future devaluation of the currency.
+When you pay down your investment property on a fixed rate, you’re paying down the same amount each month for the duration of the life of the loan.
+This means as the currency inflates—which it almost certainly will over 30 years—your monthly payments will begin to feel smaller and smaller, and your interest fees will seem insignificant, in light of the future devaluation of the currency.

 Make an informed choice

 For many first-time investors, it makes sense to continue making regular payments on your closed mortgage, using your existing liquidity to facilitate future investments.
 If the presence of debt in your life is making you uneasy, or if you have enough cash on-hand to pay the loan down aggressively and continue investing elsewhere, it may make the most amount of sense for you.

 The Financially-Dumb Answer to Pay Off the Mortgage or Invest

 Interested in Rental Property Financing?
 If so, contact us and we will show you how you can buy unlimited rental properties with great rates.